serodriguez68/designing-ml-systems-summary/08-data-distribution-shifts-and monitoring-in-production.md

 Note thats this naïve example will probably not be good enough to combat a degenerate feedback loop.
 Fancier multi-model systems can be used but the underlying idea is the same.

+##### Method 3: Use contextual bandits
+Read more about bandits and contextual bandits in [Chapter 9](09-continual-learning-and-test-in-production.md#Side%20note%20Using%20contextual%20bandits%20to%20improve%20recommendation%20algorithms)

 # Data Distribution Shifts

 This is a type of [ML-specific failure](08-data-distribution-shifts-and%20monitoring-in-production.md#ML-specific%20failures) that deserves its own section because of how hard it is to detect and act on.